 Thousands of cases of sexual abuse also occur between doctors and patients, causing profound emotional and physical distress.
 Although an alarming rate of sexual abuse occurs between physicians and patients, a report from The Atlanta Journal-Constitution found that the healthcare system allows abusive physicians to operate quietly for years.
 How?
 Because hospitals pushed them out quietly, without alerting authorities or licensing boards.
 Medical boards offered second chances without alerting authorities.
 Prosecutors dismiss or reduced charges to allow doctors to continue practicing.

 At every step in the system, too many doctors are able to commit sexual assault with little to no consequence.
 Anyone of them could be stopped—but they’re not.
 And that’s when it becomes an institutional problem and the victim can file a civil lawsuit against the organization at fault.

 What are some of the long-term consequences of sexual abuse?

 Every victim’s reaction to sexual abuse is different.
 Some experience severe post-traumatic stress disorder (PTSD), depression, or withdrawal and isolation.
 Some live in fear or feel a tremendous amount of guilt about what happened.
 Some experience feelings of grief, anxiety, or shock.
 These feelings can be constant, may come in waves, or may be triggered by certain circumstances or experiences.
 No matter the consequences, they may last for the rest of the victim’s life.
 They may color every single thing the victim does.
 This is why it is crucial to expose sexual abuse and stop it in its tracks.
-That’s why our firm is committed to seeking answers and accountability for victims of sexual abuse.
+That’s why our firm is committed to seeking answers and accountability for victims of sexual abuse across the country.